 5. Quy Nhon

 Quy Nhon has everything that an ideal holiday destination should have: pristine beaches on beautiful islands, breathtaking mountainous landscapes, peaceful fishing villages, fresh (and cheap) seafood, cultural landmarks, etc. And best of all, this coastal town in central Vietnam is totally non-touristy!
-I can’t believe such an amazing destination like Quy Nhon still remains unpopular among foreign tourists (but this, to some extent, is a good thing!).
-In fact, Quy Nhon is to me the most underrated destination in Vietnam.

-Tips for travelling to Quy Nhon
+Tips for traveling to Quy Nhon

 - Quy Nhon is very accessible with daily flights from Hanoi and Ho Chi Minh City, plus frequent busses and trains from nearby places such as Nha Trang, Da Nang, etc. Accommodations in Quy Nhon range from 5* hotels to local homestays with sea views.